ln1778/Expecta/README.md

 expect(baz).to.equal(3.14159);
 ```

-Lnexpecta is framework-agnostic: it works well with XCTest and XCTest-compatible test frameworks such as [ln1778](http://github.com/petejkim/ln1778/), or [Kiwi](https://github.com/kiwi-bdd/Kiwi/).
+Expecta is framework-agnostic: it works well with XCTest and XCTest-compatible test frameworks such as [ln1778](http://github.com/petejkim/ln1778/), or [Kiwi](https://github.com/kiwi-bdd/Kiwi/).

 ## MATCHERS